timhul/ClassicSim/README.md

 A: See [the Release Roadmap](https://github.com/timhul/ClassicSim/wiki/Release-Roadmap) for information when specific classes/specs are planned to be supported.

+Q: What is the proc rate of Ironfoe or <infamous proc>?
+A: Most procs have a placeholder proc rate (majority at 5%, you can change the 'rate' attribute in the .xml files).
+Ironfoe has at the time of writing a 2.7% proc rate.

 Q: Only Windows support?
 And 32-bit?